khamseaffan/home_store/CONTRIBUTING.md

 ## Backend Guidelines
 - Each microservice is in its own folder under `home_store_microservices/`.
-- Each service manages its own database and configuration.
+- Each service manages its own database and configuration (see `HomeStore_config/` and `.env` file for environment-specific settings).
-- Sensitive files (e.g., `serviceAccountKey.json`, `.env`) must **never** be committed.
+- Sensitive files (e.g., `serviceAccountKey.json`, `.env` values if not using `.env.example` structure) must **never** be committed.
 Ensure they are in `.gitignore`.
-- Add or update API documentation in the relevant service's README or in `SERVICES.md`.
+- Add or update API documentation in the relevant service's README, Swagger/OpenAPI documentation, or in `SERVICES.md`.
-- Write and maintain unit/integration tests (see `test/` directory for examples).
+- Write and maintain unit/integration tests (see `src/test/java/` in each service).
+- For services using Kafka, clearly document topics and message structures.

 ---